batman004/Custom-URL-Shortner-CLI/README.md

 # Custom-URL-Shortner-CLI
-A lightweight CLI tool written in Go to easily shorten URLs and create custom bookmarks to refer websites
+A lightweight CLI tool written in Go to easily shorten URLs and create custom bookmarks to refer and keep track of  websites you bookmark